 - Bayerische Staatsoper – Schreker Die Gezeichneten

 Markus Stenz and the Gürzenich Orchestra have recorded the complete cycle of Gustav Mahler’s symphonies for Oehms Classics.
 Their recording of Mahler’s 5th Symphony received a German Record Critics’ Award in November 2009.
-Their first recording on the Hyperion label of Strauss’ Don Quixote and Till Eulenspiegel received unanimous critical acclaim and this was followed by an equally acclaimed recording of Schönberg’s Gurrelieder released in 2015, which received the Choral Award at the 2016 Gramophone Awards.
+Their first recording for Hyperion of Strauss’ Don Quixote and Till Eulenspiegel received unanimous critical acclaim, and was followed by an equally celebrated recording of Schönberg’s Gurrelieder released in 2015, which received the Choral Award at the 2016 Gramophone Awards.